daily word - Prayer

 Add new comment

-daily word - future and hope
+daily word - value

 Dale Cresap's picture